- Life & Culture

 It is not uncommon in private households and in certain restaurants such as an izakaya, a type of drinking establishment, to share several dishes of food at the table rather than serving each person an individual dish.
 When eating from shared dishes, move some food from the shared plates onto your own with the opposite end of your chopsticks or with serving chopsticks that may be provided for that purpose.

-Some table rules:
+Some table rules in Japan:

 - Blowing your nose in public, and especially at the table, is considered bad manners.